ibm-cloud-docs/apps/index.md

 When you use a starter kit to create your app, your services are automatically created for you.
 You can associate more services with your app by clicking **Create service** on the **App details** page in the console.

-To add services by using the CLI, run the following command to add a service to your app.
-You can select an existing service from one that's already enabled on your account, or add a new service.
+Run the following command to add a service to your app by using the CLI.
+You can select an existing service from one that's already enabled on your account, or add a service.
 ```
 ibmcloud dev edit
 ```